OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ![Example](resources/example.gif)

-## ⚠️ Limitations

-Before proceeding with the installation, please note the following limitations:

--   Manual specification of your preferred tab size in the plugin settings is required for correct nested numbering.

--   The _live update_ feature is not supported in **Vim mode**, as it is temporarily disabled when using special keys (`Ctrl`, `Command` on Mac, or `Alt/Option`), and as a result, it is turned off by default.
-However, you can still manually use the renumbering commands.

 ## Installation Steps

-> Step 3 is **mandatory** for accurate parsing of indentations.
+> Step 3 is required for accurate parsing of indentations.

 1. In Obsidian, go to **Options → Community plugins → Browse** and search for **Automatic Renumbering**.
 2. Click **Install** and enable the plugin.